PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    :width: 90%
    :align: center

-The example corpus and the included version of the IPHOD corpus include phonetic transcriptions in IPA, and are by default interpreted either using the feature system of [Mielke2012]_, which in turn is based on SPE features [SPE]_ [this is the default for the example corpus], or using the feature system suggested by [Hayes2009]_ [this is the default for the IPHOD corpus].
+The example corpora and the included version of the IPHOD corpus include phonetic transcriptions in IPA, and are by default interpreted either using the feature system of [Mielke2012]_, which in turn is based on SPE features [SPE]_ [this is the default for the example corpus], or using the feature system suggested by [Hayes2009]_ [this is the default for the IPHOD corpus and the Lemurian corpus].
 These systems are fully functional for doing subsequent analyses.
 Note, however, that this is a built-in functionality of these particular corpora, and does not allow you to use SPE or Hayes features with other corpora.
 To use SPE features with other corpora, or to change